Your ultimate guide to retail media and retail media networks (RMNs)

 Retailers have opted to build their own retail media networks for several reasons:

-• E-commerce development — ecommerce has been gaining popularity since the outbreak of the COVID-19 pandemic as consumers appreciated its convenience, with many businesses having to move online because of lockdowns.
-Building a RMN allows retailers to take advantage of this trend.
+• E-commerce development — e-commerce has been gaining popularity since the outbreak of the COVID-19 pandemic as consumers appreciated its convenience, with many businesses having to move online because of lockdowns.
+Building an RMN allows retailers to take advantage of this trend and refine their retail media strategy as shopper habits evolve.

-• Preparing for the event of end of third-party cookies — retail media networks allow brands to reach potential customers with personalized advertising by using a retailer’s, and their own, first-party data for ad targeting.
+• Preparing for the event of end of third-party cookies — retail media networks open new advertising opportunities by allowing brands to reach potential customers with personalized advertising using a retailer’s, and their own, first-party data for ad targeting.

-• Closed-loop measurement — retailers can measure the performance of ad campaigns using their first-party data and their retail media network.
+• Closed-loop measurement — retailers can measure the performance of ad campaigns using their first-party data and their retail media network, giving advertisers clearer visibility into ROI.

-As user privacy becomes more and more important, brands will look for solutions that allow them to use first-party data to identify and target their target audience in a privacy-focused manner, as well as measure and attribute their ad campaigns performance.
+As user privacy becomes more and more important, brands will look for advertising solutions that allow them to use first-party data to identify and target their audience in a privacy-focused manner, as well as measure and attribute their ad campaign performance.

 Retail media networks offer a wide range of benefits for retailers.
-By leveraging RMNs, they can increase the worth of their brands, streamline their e-commerce sales, compete with Google and Meta for ad spend, enhance their product development with insights and reports, and deepen relationships with their providers.
+By leveraging RMNs, they can increase the worth of their brands, streamline their e-commerce sales, compete with Google and Meta for ad spend, enhance their product development with insights and reports, and deepen each partnership with their providers, all while improving the overall customer experience across digital touchpoints.

-Retail media networks also allow brands to reach a retailer’s audience on other digital channels, such as:
+RMNs offer brands the ability to reach a retailer’s audience on other digital channels, such as:

-• Ads on video-streaming services and video ads — ads that appear on streaming services during movies and TV shows.
+• Ads for video-streaming services and video ads — ads that appear on streaming services during movies and TV shows.

-• Audio ads — served in between content when users are listening to music and podcasts.
+• Audio ads — served between content when users are listening to music and podcasts.

 • Email ads — displayed inside a retailer’s or company’s newsletters.